 Before slinging back your lavender tea, take a deep breath and let the bright and springlike aroma open all your airways.
 For those who struggle with breathing problems, lavender can lend a little helping hand in making life more comfortable.
 The antimicrobial and anti-inflammatory properties get to work on the muscles in your chest and throat, making it easier to breathe and effectively dealing with any bacteria that could be causing chesty colds, coughs, and congestion.

 Of all the scents in the world, none can guide you back to glorious grounding and calm the senses quite like lavender.
-A random clinical trial study conducted in 2020 found that drinking lavender tea as an older adult can help to ease symptoms and feelings of stress and anxiety.
+Clinical trials conducted as recently as 2020 found that drinking lavender tea as an older adult can help to ease symptoms and feelings of stress and anxiety.
 Lavender is said to stimulate activity in certain places of the brain, sending messages and impulses between brain cells that communicate a calm demeanor and a positive mood.

 Cuts, burns, and any kinds of skin blemishes and wounds will all enjoy the healing properties of lavender.
 This fragrant flower can help to produce collagen in the skin which encourages healing.
-An animal study showed that topical application of lavender oil for 14 days had a significant impact on reducing the area of the wound.
+A recent study showed that topical application of lavender oil for 14 days had a significant impact on reducing the area of the wound.

 While more studies are needed to truly nail down these results, preliminary findings have led us to believe that lavender can help your hair to grow.
 For those suffering from hair loss or anyone who craves long and luscious locks, the results of lavender oil in hair growth and animal studies nod towards potential success.